-A storyboard is one method of planning ahead.
+A storyboard is one method of planning ahead and it helps a lot during the pre-production process.
 By visualizing your shots with a storyboard, you can see how your shots fit together before you’ve shot a single foot of film or frame of video, which will prevent you from wasting both time and footage.
 A good storyboard allows you to show your crew what you have in mind, and saves you from trying to convey what you want with wordy explanations and frustrated hand gestures.
-When you show your Director of Photography (DP) and camera person your boards, they will immediately know what type of shot you need and how to frame the subjects.
+When you show your Director of Photography and camera person your boards, they will immediately know what type of shot you need and how to frame the subjects.

-While you were learning about filmmaking, paying your dues as a Production Assistant (PA) or other crew member, or even just searching around the Internet, you may have seen elaborately detailed storyboards by professional artists.
+While you were learning about filmmaking, paying your dues as a production assistant or other crew member, or even just searching around the internet, you may have seen elaborately detailed storyboards by professional artists.
 Boards like those are nice, but you don’t need to be a talented artist to storyboard effectively.
 Even simple stick figures can give people a good idea of what your shot sequence will look like, for example, the illustration in Figure 1.

 The example above may be crude, but it’s clearly a two-shot with one character closer to the camera.
 In other words, rudimentary art skills are perfectly fine.
 What you do need to know, however, is how you’re going to frame the subjects of your film.
 A basic knowledge of camera shots, paired with a few simple perspective tricks, will enable you to map out your scene in an easy-to-read visual shorthand.